zipii/STI-UI/content/en/faq/index.md

 <a name="what-is-traffic-management"></a>
 ## What is traffic management?

 Traffic management allows ISPs to manage data traffic on their networks.
-To do so, ISP can give priority to certain communications and slow down some others.
+To do so, ISPs can give priority to certain communications and slow down some others.
 Under the Regulation, this practice is allowed if it is reasonable, transparent, non discriminatory and proportionate.
 Traffic management must be temporary and, therefore, not a standard part of network configuration.
 Also, as general rule, traffic management shall treat all applications equally and it can differentiate among different categories of traffic only under in very limited circumstances.

 <a name="why-should-i-care-about-traffic-management"></a>